Gravity Separation

 Wash Water Launder

 Distributes clean wash water across the full deck width.
-Water flow rate is the most critical operating variable for recovery and grade.
+Water flow is an important operating variable alongside feed grading, solids loading, stroke, slope, riffle condition, and mineral liberation; settings require testwork and operating trials.

 Determine Feed Particle Size